Hotmoka/hotmoka/tutorial/Takamaka.md

 as well as that of the contract, that is emptied of all money and reaches a balance of 0.
 Moreover, the `gameOver` boolean is set to true.

+## Specialized Storage Array Classes <a name="specialized-storage-array-classes">

+The `StorageArray` class is very general, as it can be used to hold any type of storage values.
+As always with Java generics, this means that primitive values cannot be held in a `StorageArray`, directly, since, for instance, `StorageArray<byte>` is not legal syntax in Java.
+Instead, one could think to use `StorageArray<Byte>`, where `Byte` is the Java wrapper class `java.lang.Byte`.
+However, that class is not currently allowed in storage, hence `StorageArray<Byte>` will not work either.

+> This might change: wrapper classes might be allowed to be stored
+> in blockchain in the future.

+One should hence define a new wrapper class for `byte`, that extends `Storage`.
+That is possible, but highly discouraged: the use of a wrapper classes introduces a level of indirection and requires the instantiation of many small objects, which costs gas.
+Instead, Takamaka provides specialized storage classes implementing arrays of bytes, without wrappers.
+The rationale is that such arrays arise naturally when dealing, for instance, with hashes or encrypted data (see next section for an example) and consequently deserve specialized and optimized implementation.
+Such specialized array classes can have their length specified at construction time, or fixed to a constant (for best optimization and minimal gas consumption).
+Moreover, they exist in two flavors: immutable or mutable.

+Below we show the hierarchy of the specialized classes for arrays of bytes, available in Takamaka:

 # Storage Maps <a name="storage_maps"></a>

 Maps are dynamic associations of objects to objects.
 They are useful